SMAPPNYU/smappboard/README.md

 7 - run gunicorn app sever

-`/path/to/python /path/to/gunicorn smapp_twitter_admin:app -w 4 -t 120 -D --access-logfile logs/gunicorn/gunicorn_access_log.log --error-logfile logs/gunicorn/gunicorn_error_log.log`
+`gunicorn smappboard.app:app -w 4 -t 120 -D --access-logfile /home/YOUR_USER/logs/gunicorn_access.log --error-logfile  /home/YOUR_USER/logs/gunicorn_error.log`

 `gunicorn -h` to see what these flags do